 The Purpose of the course is to familiarize the students of Interior Design on Material and Construction methodology.

-Unit 1.Introduction to Materials
+Unit 1.
+Introduction to Materials- Timber

-- Timber: Softwood and Hardwood, Plywood, Laminated wood and Particle boards; Properties, Manufacture and Uses. - Fabrics: Textile, Jute, Leather etc. different types and uses.
+- Timber: Softwood and Hardwood, Plywood, Laminated wood and Particle boards; Properties, Manufacture and Uses.
+Advantages and disadvantages - Joints with timber